docsmage/blocparty/README.md

 # blocparty
-Where all of my code for BlocParty will live.
+Where my code for BlocParty lives.